outtime1/netify.github.io/SSWK5.md

 This week I collaborated with the class in order to help attack both the boxes that were attempted.
 This collaboration sped up the rate at which we were able to find the different parts required to further progress through the boxes.
  ![Collaboration ](/assets/help1.png)
 ### SO5
 This week had challenged me to revise former parts of my portfolio in order for them to reach the standard that was required for this class.
 As such I had edited some parts of my previous portfolios in order to answer in better depth why I am taking such steps.
 This can be seen with my rewritten part in wk 3 where I revised how I explained my 0 star review documentation.
-I have also restarted from week one and began to more throughly explain my actions when attempting to address the Student Outlines for the week
+I have also restarted from week one and began to more throughly explain my actions when attempting to address the Student Outlines for the week.
 This week I was rather happy with the effort that I put in with my documentation.
 I believe that I have taken major strides since the start of the class in order to reach a passing standard.
 I can only hope that I can maintain this standard across the whole of my documentation now.